Berlin Friedrichstraße station: After the fall of the Berlin Wall to the present

-Immediately after the fall of the Berlin Wall, the traffic for the S-Bahn in Berlin as well as long distance train traffic to and from Berlin increased dramatically.
-At first, to immediately ease travel between East- and West-Berlin, the walls and barriers that were built to separate the station were removed.
+Immediately after the fall of the Berlin Wall, the traffic for the S-Bahn in Berlin as well as long-distance train traffic to and from Berlin increased dramatically.
+At first, to immediately ease travel between East and West Berlin, the walls and barriers that were built to separate the station were removed.
 By July 1990, the severed tracks on platform C were reconnected, and after almost 29 years, there was again uninterrupted traffic on the Stadtbahn viaduct line from Berlin Alexanderplatz station to Berlin Zoo station.
-Very little maintenance had been done to the station during the East German years, and especially the underground section looked like a relic from a different time.
+Very little maintenance had been done to the station during the East German years, and especially the underground section resembled a relic from a bygone age.

-Between August 1991 and February 1992, the North-South S-Bahn tunnel including the underground section of the Friedrichstraße station were closed for renovation.
-Because of the damages caused by World War II, and it is incomplete, it was extended to the full closure.
+Between August 1991 and February 1992, the North-South S-Bahn tunnel, including the underground section of the Friedrichstraße station, was closed for renovation.
+Due to the damage caused by World War II, it was fully closed.
 The last wartime flood damage was removed in December 1991.

-Between October 1995 and September 1999, the ground level and the raised level on the Stadtbahn viaduct was completely renovated, costing the Deutsche Bahn a total of 220 Million Deutschmarks.
-The façade of the building was covered with terra cotta clinker bricks as the original building had, this time including the southern face of the building.
+Between October 1995 and September 1999, the ground level and the raised level on the Stadtbahn viaduct was completely renovated, costing Deutsche Bahn a total of 220 million Deutschmarks.
+The façade of the building was covered with terra cotta clinker bricks as the original building had, this time including the southern elevation of the building.
 An additional tunnel for traffic to the U-Bahn U6 was driven under the station, and elevators were added between the floors.
 The 5200 m2 ground floor was converted into a shopping area with 50 businesses.
-Since reopening, regional trains now stop on platform A and B.
+Since reopening, regional trains now stop on platforms A and B.

 Beginning in 2002, the North-South S-Bahn tunnel was again renovated, which removed the last traces of East Germany from Friedrichstraße station - the green tiles covering the walls.

 On 30 November 2008, a memorial named Trains to Life – Trains to Death was unveiled for the 10,000 Jewish children saved by the Refugee Children Movement, and to those deported, that started their journey at this station.
 Frank Meisler, the sculptor of the memorial, was himself saved by one of the trains bound for London Liverpool Street station (where a similar memorial marks the children's arrival).